-\textbf{Sensitivity of Decomposition Learning Dynamics}: While our results showed that increasing task complexity delays the model's ability to learn the latent structure, we further observed that this ability is highly sensitive to the hyperparameter configuration.
-We identify failure modes, where choosing sub-optimal hyperparameters can not only alter the staged learning dynamics, but also prevent the model from converging within a compute budget.
-Consequently, sub-optimal hyperparameters can cause the model to stagnate for an extended period without learning some components of the latent structure.
-We provide a case study of hyperparameter sensitivity in Appendix \ref{appendix:hyperparameter_sensitivity}.
+\textbf{Sensitivity of Decomposition Learning Dynamics}: While increased task complexity delays latent structure learning, we further observed high sensitivity to hyperparameters in this setting.
+In Appendix \ref{appendix:hyperparameter_sensitivity}, we discuss failure modes where certain hyperparameters alter staged learning dynamics or prevent model convergence within the compute budget.